 This series by Bristol Bears is wonderful to move along to.
 Join in with as much as you can and help your child to move where possible.
 They have a different theme each day – Wednesday is exercise but the other days may be better for your child so check out the playlist on YouTube.

-These videos are aimed for the child using Makaton and simple instructions.
+These videos are aimed for children with learning difficulties using Makaton and simple instructions.
 If your child can’t manage on their own then help them to move.
-A new video will be released for exercise every Wednesday but the whole series is great for our Butterflies.

 Take photos of objects on your phone or tablet or print out the photos.